tsatria03/CookyCraze/docks/readme.txt

 To view your quests, press the Quests button in the main game interface.
 A Quest Category list at the top of the quests screen lets you narrow down the list.
 The options are All, Required, and Random, and the list updates immediately as you switch between them.
 The quests screen shows required quests at the top, followed by random quests sorted from easiest to hardest.
 Completed quests are labelled with complete so you can see your status at a glance.
 Arrow to any quest and the detail box updates automatically, showing the description and current progress.
-A complete label is appended to the progress line when the quest is done.
+A complete label appears before the progress values when the quest is done, for example complete, 5 of 5.

 The prestige button is located in the quests screen and its label updates dynamically to reflect your current status.
 A prestige history box also appears in the quests screen after the prestige button, showing a log of every prestige run.